 The Center for Transformative Action (CTA) helps create communities that are socially just, ecologically sound and work for everyone.
 We do this by providing educational programs and fiscal sponsorship services to innovative social change initiatives.
 These projects work to transform the structures as well as the habits of mind that produce inequities in our communities, country and the world.
 Through their innovative methods, as well as their successes and challenges, they show us what is possible.

 Our Vision: We envision change makers everywhere engaging and strengthening the power of the heart to remake the world.

 Our Mission: We are an alliance of individuals and organizations inspired by principles of nonviolence and committed to bold action for justice, sustainability, and peace.
 CTA supports change makers with the tools to build thriving, inclusive communities that work for everyone.
 We serve our projects, the public, and Cornell University by offering educational programs and strategic organizational resources.

-We also believe that our ability to solve and move past the challenges of our times rests on our ability to listen to each other with deep respect.
-This takes being able to suspend our position for a moment to truly hear and understand what another is saying.
+We also believe that our ability to create communities that work for everyone rests on our capacity to listen to each other with curiosity.
+This means being willing to suspend our position for a moment to truly hear and understand what another is saying.
 Then, authentic dialogue can ensue and unforeseen possibilities emerge.

-Finally, taking the time to build relationships, to acknowledge the complexity of historical and current experiences, and to work toward trust are fundamental to creating an inclusive organization as well as a community that is actively dismantling systems and norms that perpetuate oppression and exclusion.
+Thus, taking time to build relationships, to acknowledge the complexity of historical and current experiences, and to work toward trust are fundamental to creating an inclusive organization as well as a community that is actively dismantling systems and norms that perpetuate oppression and exclusion.

 These practices are central to our mission and require continuous attention as well as intention.
 To this end, we commit to:

-- creating programs with the leadership and insight of those they aim to serve;
+- supporting programs that center the leadership, insight, and experience of those they aim to serve;

-- promoting practices that increase the diversity of our staff and participants; and
+- promoting policy and practices that increase the diversity of our staff and participants;